Updated: Mar 21

 Let me Segway briefly into one of the reasons given that giant babies should not be fed a natural diet before we head into how to balance a diet.
 The reason given is that they cannot store vitamins and minerals as babies.
-To start with there are two different types of vitamins, those that are needed continually in the diet as they are not stored - these are water soluble vitamins and then there are fat soluble vitamins that are stored in the body such as in the liver.
+To start with there are two different types of vitamins, those that are needed continually in the diet as they are not stored - these are water soluble vitamins and then there are fat soluble vitamins that are stored in the body such as in the liver and this is the same in both puppies and adults.
 Royal Canin, a kibble manufacturer state that a puppy is less able to store water soluble vitamins such as vitamin B, in particular in its body and therefore it is critical that these vitamins are part of their regular daily diet.
-I wasn't able to find a study to back up this claim, but if you know of one, shoot it through.
+I wasn't able to find a study to back up this claim, so I contacted Royal Canin and it turns out it's just a general statement relevant to both puppies and adults about water soluble vitamins that we already knew about.
 There are plenty of food sources for these vitamins and they would be consumed on a daily basis in a balanced fresh food diet.

 Some pet parents may like to use supplements as a safety net, let's explore those now.